|

 Terry Smith, founder and decades-long organizer of the game.
 It's a tad outdated

-Topic category, but it is still a very accurate depiction of a Pass auf!
+Topic category, but otherwise it is still a very accurate depiction of how a Pass auf!

 Bundesländer/Kantone and bordering